Thrissur district

-Thrissur district was formed on 1 July 1949, with the headquarters at Thrissur City.
-Thrissur is known as the cultural capital of Kerala, and the land of Poorams.
+Thrissur district was formed on 1 July 1949, with the headquarters at Thrissur city.
 The district is known for its ancient temples, churches, and mosques.
-Thrissur Pooram is the most colourful temple festival in Kerala.

 Etymology

-The term Thrissur is the abbreviated form of the word "Thrissivaperur" which means the town of the 'Sacred Siva'.
-The town is built on an elevated ground, at the apex of which is the famous 'Vadakkumnatha Temple'.
-A place of great antiquity, Thrissur was also known as 'Vrishabhadripuram' and 'Ten Kailasam' in ancient days.
+The term 'Thrissur' is the shortened form of the word 'Thrissivaperur' which means "the town in the name of Lord Siva".
+The town is built on an elevated ground, at the apex of which is the famous Vadakkumnatha Temple.
+A place of great antiquity, Thrissur was also known as Vrishabhadripuram and 'Ten Kailasam' in classical Sanskrit texts.

-Thrissur interpretation is 'Tri-shiva-peroor' or the big land with three Shiva temples, which refers to the three places where Lord Shiva resides – namely Vadakkunnathan temple, Asokeswaram Siva temple and Irattachira Siva temple.

 History

-From ancient times, Thrissur District has played a part in the political history of Kerala.The early political history of the District is interlinked with that of the Cheras of the Sangam age, who ruled over vast portions of Kerala with their capital at Vanchi.
+From ancient times, Thrissur District has played a part in the political history of Kerala.
+The early political history of the District is interlinked with that of the Cheras of the Sangam age, who ruled over vast portions of Kerala with their capital at Vanchi.
 The whole of the present Thrissur District was included in the early Chera Empire.
 The District can claim to have played a part in fostering the trade relations between Kerala and the outside world in the ancient and medieval period.

 Kodungalloor, which had the distinction of being the "Premium Emporium of India", gave shelter to all the three communities which have contributed to the prosperity of Malabar.
 These three communities are the Christians, the Jews and the Muslims.

-The history of Thrissur district from the 9th to the 12th centuries is the history of Kulasekharas of Mahodayapuram and the history since the 12th century is the history of the rise and growth of Perumpadappu Swarupam.
+The Thrissur district was ruled by the Perumal dynasty from the 9th to the 12th centuries and following that was part of the Kingdom of Cochin.

 In 1790 Raja Rama Varma (1790–1805) popularly known as Saktan Tampuran ascended the throne of Cochin.
 With the accession of this ruler the English or modern period in the history of Cochin and of the District began.
 Saktan Tampuran was mainly responsible for the destruction of the power of the feudal Nair chieftains and increase of royal power.
 Another force in the public life of Trichur and its suburbs was the Namboodithiri community and Menons of royal ancestry.
-A large part of the Trichur Taluk was for long under the domination of the Yogiatiripppads, the ecclesiastical heads of the Vadakkunnathan and Perumanam Devaswoms.
+A large part of the Thrissur Taluk was for long under the domination of the Yogiatiripppads, the ecclesiastical heads of the Vadakkunnathan and Perumanam Devaswoms.

 The wave of nationalism and political consciousness which swept through the country since the early decades of this century has its repercussions in the District as well.
 Thrissur District has been in the forefront of the country-wide movement for temple entry and abolition of untouchability.
 The Guruvayur Satyagraha is a memorable episode in the history of the national movement.